RespectNetwork/csp-provisioning-application/README.md

 To  customize your CSP's configuration use the following config. mamnagement pattern.

-1) By default csp.default.properties is applied.
+ 1. By default csp.default.properties is applied.

-2) Setting the -Dregistration.env System Property e.g. -Dregistration.env=dev will use the registration.${registration.env}.properties.
+ 2. Setting the -Dregistration.env System Property e.g. -Dregistration.env=dev will use the registration.${registration.env}.properties.
 Valid entries are dev, stage or ote.

-3) You can also  specify  a property file outside of the WAR using -Dcspprop.location=path_to_prop_file.
+ 3. You can also  specify  a property file outside of the WAR using -Dcspprop.location=path_to_prop_file.
 The csp.properties file in this directory will be used.
+This is intended for use in production where  we do  not want sensitive information in github.

     <bean class="org.springframework.beans.factory.config.PropertyPlaceholderConfigurer">
         <property name="locations">